nathanwbailey/ml_recycling_project/README.md

 ### What is this branch?

 This branch implements Teacher-Student methods with the classification network implemented in the main branch.
-For more inforamtion on this optimisation method can be found here: https://arxiv.org/abs/1312.6184, https://arxiv.org/abs/1503.02531
+More information on this optimisation method can be found here: https://arxiv.org/abs/1312.6184, https://arxiv.org/abs/1503.02531

 I also wrote a blog on this method which can be found here: https://nathanbaileyw.medium.com/machine-learning-recycling-project-part-2-research-383602941b70